Courses

 AS.004.211.
 On Genres.
 3 Credits.

 In these courses, students become adept in reading, analyzing, and writing in particular genres.
-For instance, students focus on personal writing and medicine in “Writing Lives in Medicine” or hone skills that will advance their research and career goals in “Professional and Academic Writing.”
-Topics vary.
-Please see the specific semester and section for current offerings.
-Please see "Special Notes" under each section.
-Please refer to the section level information for applicable Foundational Abilities when registering.
+Topics vary; please see the specific semester for current offerings.
+Please see "Special Notes" under each section and refer to the section-level information for applicable Foundational Abilities.

 Distribution Area: Humanities